bigoh1/knights-tour/README.md

 Just simple recursion problem.

-Note: learning Rust, so it's bad code by definition.
+Note: learning Rust and loving it ❤️!